yugr/rust-slides/features/pros/move/README.md

 Rust has _destructive_ moves i.e. destructor of moved object is not called afterwards.

-Also Rust's move is just a `memcpy` which is a single instruction in LLVM IR so much easier to optimize in middle-end.
+Also Rust's move (and copy, for copyable types) is just a `memcpy` which is a single instruction in LLVM IR so much easier to optimize in middle-end.

 # Examples